jimdonohue/Russian_Language_Guide/sections/cognates.md

 Here are serveral words in the Russian language that sound similar to words in the English language.
 After the examples, there are resource links that explains cognates and loanwords in detail.

+Note: The best use for the table is for beginners... try to sound out the word in one column, and they see if you recognize the word by looking at it's equivalent in the other column.
+Have fun learning!

 ## А а

 |*Russian* | *English* |